 Volunteers met a homeless individual, Wayne, at the Powell Street BART station near Union Square.
 He requested help to get in touch with his mother and sister, with whom had hadn't spoken in 16 years.
 The volunteers were able to get through to Wayne's niece after discovering that Wayne’s mother had sadly passed away.
 Upon receiving a message, Wayne’s family drove up to San Francisco to meet Wayne and they have since been meeting regularly.
 The family is working together to help find Wayne a long-term housing option.
 This past holiday season, Wayne celebrated with his family, the first time that the family had all been together for the holidays in 20 years.

 If you see someone in need, please call Union Square Cares Member Services at 415-781-4456 or email email@example.com

 Help us continue building partnerships with local nonprofits to provide direct services to individuals in need.
 Donate today!

 To learn more about the Union Square Foundation and all programs and projects, click here.

 We love sharing success stories with the community!
-To schedule an interview and district walk with the Union Square Foundation, DST, and Miracle Messages teams, contact Robbie Silver, Director of Marketing and Public Realm
+To schedule an interview and district walk with the Union Square Foundation, contact us at Info@UnionSquareBID.com.

 The San Francisco Homeless Outreach Team - The San Francisco Homeless Outreach Team or SF HOT provides outreach, case management and services to homeless people who are on the street and not using other city homeless services.
 If you are concerned about a homeless person in San Francisco, you can reach the SF HOT dispatcher 24/7 directly at 415.355.7401 to make a report.
 Please describe the individual and give the location to connect the with our City’s trained professionals.
 For any other related or public matter, you can also dial 3-1-1 for San Francisco’s Customer Service Center system or download the SF311 mobile app.